Where America’s developed areas are growing: ‘Way off into the horizon’

 A similar story is unfolding across West Texas, which has seen explosive population growth alongside new oil and natural gas development.
 Nineteen of the top 25 fastest-developing counties in the country by percentage are in Texas.

-Midsize cities in the Midwest and Mountain West growing quickly
+Midsize cities in the Mountain West growing quickly

 For midsize cities like Boise, Idaho, and Reno, Nev., affordability and proximity to prime spots for hiking, skiing, mountain biking and other outdoor activities are a huge draw for residents.

-In Boise, housing prices have risen by almost 25 percent since March 2020, creating bidding wars for any house that goes on the market.
-This most recent growth has generated more than $1 trillion in new wealth for the city’s homeowners.
+Across the country, housing prices have risen by almost 25 percent since March 2020, creating bidding wars for any house that goes on the market in cities like Boise.
+This most recent growth has generated more than $1 trillion in new wealth for existing homeowners in the United States.

 Cody Riddle, deputy director of current planning in Boise, believes a major draw has been a proximity to nature with the benefits of an urban area.
 “It doesn’t get too hot, it doesn’t get too cold.
 You can float the rivers in the summer, and you can ski in the winter,” he said.
 “The downtown has the urban amenities that people desire as well.”